BananaProgram/startup/README.md

 - A shop which will include dinosaur eggs, food, and various aesthetic options; the currency will be dinosaur scales
 - Eggs will develop more cracks over time before hatching, then the baby dinos will go through a few stages of growth before reaching adulthood
-- Adult dinos will shed scales if they are kept happy and healthy
+- Adult dinos will regularly shed scales if they are kept happy and healthy
 - Users can take care of their dinos by feeding them and playing with them
 - Users can connect with friends and view their friends' dinosaurs (maybe they can feed and play with their friends' dinosaurs too)